 What are the accommodations like?

-The following camping equipment equipment is provided:
+The following will give you an idea of the camping equipment provided:

 Thermarest or Big Agnes sleeping pads